-- 53. The Courts are simply not qualified to do conduct such an inquiry and to do so would be a grave violation of (1) freedom of religion; (2) freedom of association; and, (3) the State's obligation to remain religiously neutral.
-If the Judge's Act were amended to require candidates for the judiciary to have theological training, it is highly doubtful that such a provision would survive a Charter Challenge.
-Certainly, such a requirement would be viewed as a violation of sections 2(a) and 15(1) of the Charter as well as a violation of the State's obligation to be religiously neutral.
-Similarly, having non-qualified, non-theologically-trained and non-religious judges adjudicate ecclesiastical matters violates State religious neutrality. - 54.
-In the same way that Canadian Courts do not adjudicate foreign disputes governed by foreign law, they are unqualified to adjudicate private ecclesiastical disputes governed by ecclesiastical law. - 55.
-Indeed, the courts have recognized the importance ecclesiastical law plays to the existence of religious communities, so much so, that the courts have deferred to ecclesiastical law in the adjudication of civil disputes.41 - 56.
+- 45. Such a result would fly in the face of what the Charter was meant to protect.
+This Court noted in Big M: "One of the major purposes of the Charter is to protect, within reason, from compulsion or restraint."31 - 46.
+The judiciary, as learned as it may be, is simply not qualified or equipped to engage in such examinations. - 47.
+The courts have recognized the importance ecclesiastical law plays to the existence of religious communities, so much so, that the courts have deferred to ecclesiastical law in the adjudication of civil disputes.32 - 48.
 In the Roman Catholic tradition, there is a long history of codified canon law.
-Indeed, ecclesiastical legal systems like those of Canon law and Talmudic law predate our common law42 and in fact heavily influenced our common law.43 - 57.
-Interfering in private, ecclesiastical issues would unduly diminish the protection afforded by sections 2(a) and 2(d) of the Charter.
+Indeed, ecclesiastical legal systems like those of Canon law and Talmudic law predate our common law33 and in fact heavily influenced our common law.34 - 49.
+Interfering in private, ecclesiastical issues would unduly diminish the protection afforded by section 2(a) of the Charter.